South Yorkshire man in possession of child abuse images involving kids as young as eight avoids jail

-A 31-year-old South Yorkshire man who admitted to possessing child abuse images involving children as young as eight has been given a suspended prison sentence.
+A 31-year-old South Yorkshire man found to be in possession of child abuse images involving children as young as eight has been given a suspended prison sentence.

-Gary Hobson, of The Lanes, Rotherham appeared at Sheffield Crown Court to be sentenced this morning, after he pleaded guilty to one count of making indecent images of children at an earlier hearing.
+Gary Hobson, of The Lanes, Rotherham appeared at Sheffield Crown Court to be sentenced this morning, after he admitted to one count of making indecent images of children at an earlier hearing.

 Presiding over the case, Judge Paul Watson QC told the court that when Hobson's offending was brought to light in August of last year, he was found to have been viewing indecent images of children over a period of between 'seven and eight months'.

 He said: "You have been viewing images from Category A, the most serious category, to Category C.